MrGoro/InteractiveData/README.md

 ```
 .
 InteractiveData
 ├── interactive-data-core
-|     Core library including the api and basic functionality
+|     Core library for basic functionality
 ├── interactive-data-processors
-|     Annotation Processors for JSR 269
+|     Annotation Processors for JSR 269 Service Locator
 ├── interactive-data-spring
 |     Integration module for Spring Framework
 ├── interactive-data-spring-boot-starter
-|     Starter Template for easy start with the use of Spring Boot
+|     Starter Template for easy start with Spring Boot
 └── interactive-data-spring-sample
       Sample demonstrating the use of this library with Spring Boot and various frontend libraries
 ```